QMENTA/qmenta-sdk-tool-tutorial/README.md

 The tutorial helps you learn the foundations of using the QMENTA SDK and the technological ecosystem around it, including Docker and the [QMENTA platform](https://client.qmenta.com/#/login).

+### ANTs example

+As a case study, the tutorial goes partially over the [ANTs Tutorial](https://github.com/ANTsX/ANTsPy/blob/master/tutorials/10minTutorial.ipynb) implementation.
+The implementation will allow the user to select which processing steps to perform and also select a variety of parameters for segmenting the images.

+### Pyradiomics example

-As a case study, the tutorial goes over the implementation of a tool that takes as inputs an oncology medical image and a segmentation mask with one or more labels, and then uses the [pyradiomics library] to extract radiomic features from the data.
+Next, the tutorial goes over the implementation of a tool that takes as inputs an oncology medical image and a segmentation mask with one or more labels, and then uses the [pyradiomics library] to extract radiomic features from the data.
 The tool will allow the user to select which classes of radiomic features they want to compute and also select a variety of image filters to be applied before extracting the radiomic features.